ticokidd/file-storage-api/README.md

-The endpoints 'Add New File and 'Add New File Version' could be coalesced into a single POST endpoint that adds new files, and increases the version number when a matching filename already exists; they are separated simply to showcase both POST and PUT usage.
+The endpoints 'Add New File and 'Add New File Version' could be coalesced into a single POST endpoint that adds new files, and increases the version number when a matching filename already exists; they exist separately simply to showcase both POST and PUT usage.

 ### Endpoints: